- 17 Jan 2024

 - User Agent: A User Agent Indicator is a characteristic identification string that a software agent uses when operating in a network protocol [e.g., Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/55.0.2883.95, Safari/537.36].

-On the top navigation bar, hover the cursor over Browse and select Indicators to display all Indicator types, or select an Indicator type (Host in this example) to display all Indicators of that type.
+On the top navigation bar, hover over Browse and select Indicators or an Indicator type (e.g., Host) to display a results table containing all Indicators or all Indicators of that type, respectively, on the Browse screen.

 Groups represent a collection of related behavior and intelligence.